linbo0518/BLSeg/README.md

   * [PSPNet]
   * [DeepLab v3+]

-Each model can choose any backbone
+Each model can choose any backbone without any modification

 |       Backbone \ Model        | **FCN** | **U-Net** | **PSPNet** | **DeepLab v3+** |
 | :---------------------------: | :-----: | :-------: | :--------: | :-------------: |